BU-Spark/ds-isd-reconciliation/dataset-documentation/DATASETDOC-sp25.md

 Yes – inconsistent address formatting, duplicate registrations, and outdated ownership records were common.

 **Is the dataset self-contained or linked to external resources?**
 Self-contained within the provided datasets.
-External sources (e.g., Registry of Deeds) were integrated before analysis.

 **Are there any restrictions or archival versions?**
 No known restrictions; data is from public or city-provided sources.